Two Shows and Two Hundred Miles with Frightened Rabbit [REVIEW]

 Boston: The banter.
-Lead singer Scott Hutchinson was on point chatting away with the crowd, and firing quick-witted replies to an annoying heckler (“Yes, you keep yelling for ‘Scottish Wind’ and that’s fine, only this is The Midnight Organ Fight Show, and you forgot to say something very important when you yelled that… ‘Please.’
+Lead singer Scott Hutchison was on point chatting away with the crowd, and firing quick-witted replies to an annoying heckler (“Yes, you keep yelling for ‘Scottish Wind’ and that’s fine, only this is The Midnight Organ Fight Show, and you forgot to say something very important when you yelled that… ‘Please.’
 Nope!
 Sorry, it’s too late now.
 It’s always the men yelling these things, isn’t it… women are never that stupid”).
 About two songs in to playing the album, he paused and said to the crowd, “Okay, are you guys ready to be really fucking sad for the next half hour?” and laughed as he played the intro to “Good Arms vs. Bad Arms.”
 Later, towards the end of the set, he stopped and said something like, “I just want to ask – I just want to make sure – are we all good now?
 From back then when this album came out?
 Are we okay?”
 The whole night felt like the magic of sitting around a campfire.

-NYC: The banter wasn’t nearly as prevalent as it was in Boston, but the crowd made the wooden floors of the Bowery Ballroom shiver with excitement when Hutchinson played the opening chords of The Modern Leper.
+NYC: The banter wasn’t nearly as prevalent as it was in Boston, but the crowd made the wooden floors of the Bowery Ballroom shiver with excitement when Hutchison played the opening chords of The Modern Leper.
 Also, Peter Katis, who produced The Midnight Organ Fight, was in the crowd.
 So that was kinda cool.
 The band seemed tighter musically, and put on a fantastic set, but provided less shenanigans.